-- □ 30) The completed radio and motor systems can now be powered up and tested for proper operation. - a) Make sure your transmitter aileron, elevator, and rudder trim levers are in neutral position and that the throttle stick is in the full "low throttle" position.
-Then turn on your transmitter. - b) Install a charged battery pack inside the fuselage.
-Making very sure of the correct polarity of the connectors, plug the battery pack into the ESC.
-Then turn on the airborne on/off switch. - □ 31) The elevator and rudder servos should now be working. - a) Move the transmitter sticks and check for correct direction of servo movement.
-Use the servo-reversing feature of your transmitter, if needed, to make the servos move in the correct direction. - b) If necessary reposition the servo output arms on the elevator and rudder servos as close to 90° to the servo case as possible.
-Be sure to reinstall the output arm retaining screws after making the adjustment. - c) With the radio still on and the servo arms squared up, note the exact positions of the elevator and rudder.
-Adjust the V-bend in the pushrods, if necessary, to get the control surfaces properly centered. - □ 32) Set the wing in place on the fuselage, plugging the aileron servo chords into the Y-harness in the fuselage. - a) Move the transmitter aileron stick and check for correct direction of movement.
-Use the servo-reversing feature of your transmitter, if needed, to make the ailerons move in the correct direction. - b) If necessary reposition the output arms on the aileron servos as close to 90° to the servo case as possible.
-Be sure to reinstall the output arm retaining screws after making the adjustment. - c) With the radio still on and the servo arms squared up, note the exact positions of the ailerons.
-Adjust the V-bend in the pushrods, if necessary, to get the ailerons properly centered. - □ 33) Note: The propeller and spinner should NOT be installed on the motor for this initial test for safety! - a) Slowly advance the throttle stick on the transmitter.
+- b) In the fuselage battery compartment, plug the flight battery into the ESC.
+You will hear an audio tone from the ESC, indicating that is recognizing the signal from the transmitter. - c) The elevator and rudder servos should now be working.
+If necessary, reposition the servo output arms on the elevator and rudder servos as close to 90° to the servo case as possible.
+Be sure to reinstall the output arm retaining screws after making the adjustment. - d) Move the elevator stick on the transmitter to check for the correct direction of the elevator servo and elevators.
+If necessary, use the servo-reversing feature in your transmitter to reverse the direction of the servo, and therefore, the elevator movement.
+Repeat this same procedure for the rudder servo. - e) With the rudder and elevator servos now moving in the correct directions, check the neutral positioning of the rudder and elevator surfaces.
+If needed, adjust the V-bend in the pushrods to properly center these surfaces. - □ 32) Set the wing in place on the fuselage, plugging the aileron servo chords into the Y-harness in the fuselage. - a) Move the transmitter aileron stick and check for correct direction of movement.
+If needed, use the servo-reversing feature in your transmitter to make the ailerons move in the correct direction. - b) If necessary, reposition the aileron servo output arms as close to 90° to the servo case as possible.
+Be sure to reinstall the output arm retaining screws after making the adjustment. - c) With the servo output arms now squared up, check the positions of the two ailerons.
+Adjust the V-bend in the pushrods as needed to properly align both ailerons in the centered neutral position. - □ 33) IMPORTANT NOTE: For safety, the propeller and spinner should NOT be installed on the motor for this initial test! - a) Slowly advance the throttle stick on the transmitter.
 The motor should start turning.
-If not, your throttle channel need to be reversed on the transmitter. - b) Now make sure the motor shaft is moving in the correct direction.
-When viewing the fuselage from the rear to the front as if you were sitting in the cockpit the motor shaft should turn clockwise when throttle is applied.
-If not, you've got the polarity of the motor-to-esc or esc-to-battery wiring reversed.
+If not, your throttle channel needs to be reversed on the transmitter.
+If this is the case, unplug the flight battery first, and then, reverse the throttle channel in your transmitter.
+To continue, plug the flight battery back into the ESC connector. - b) Again slowly advance the throttle stick.
+The motor should begin turning in proportion to the amount of throttle stick movement.
+Now, make sure the motor shaft is moving in the correct direction.
+When viewing the fuselage from the rear to the front - as if you were sitting in the cockpit - the motor shaft should turn clockwise, when throttle is applied.
+If your motor is turning in the wrong direction, you have the polarity of the motor-to-ESC or ESC-to-battery wiring reversed.

-CONTROL THROWS
+CONTROL THROWS:

 □ 34) The maximum distance that a control surface moves when you move the transmitter stick to full deflection is normally called the "control throw" or "control travel".
 Most modern radio systems allow you to adjust the control throw of the servos directly from the transmitter.
-This radio feature is usually referred to as EPA, or end point adjustment.
-Use this feature to adjust the control movements for the ailerons, elevator, and rudder of your KADET EP-42.
+This radio feature is usually referred to as EPA or End Point Adjustment.
+Use this feature to adjust the control movements for the ailerons, elevator, and rudder of your KADET EP-42B.
 The following control movements are recommended for your initial flights.